Student Arts Showcase May 5-15 at ACUSD Office

 Each year AmadorArts brings in-depth standards-based instruction by professional artists into all of our local elementary schools.
-In the current school year, 2200+ students participate in arts classes facilitated by the non-profit organization.
+In the current school year, 2400+ students participate in arts classes facilitated by the non-profit organization.
 Classes included: Kindergarten Color Wheel, 1st grade Adventures with George the Dot, 2nd grade Doodle Art, 3rd grade Matisse-inspired Paper Collage, 4th grade Watercolor Technique, 5th grade Chalk Pastel, 6th grade Chinese history and art, and Introduction to Art Pilot Program at Ione Junior High.
 Each of the participating children has been invited and will receive a Certificate of Achievement.

 No matter the age, arts education not only enhances students’ understanding of the world around them, but it also gives them a sense of emotional satisfaction when they are involved in making art.
 They have control over the materials they use, making decisions about form, color, etc. And, it brings joy.

-The mission of AmadorArts is to Encourage, Support, and Promote the Arts in Our Schools and Community.
-This Arts in Education annual Program Finale gives the public a chance to see the positive results of this goal and what happens when the arts are included in early childhood education.
+The mission of Amador County Arts Council is to encourage, support, and promote the arts in our schools and community.
+The Student Arts Showcase gives the public a chance to see the positive results of this mission and what happens when the arts are included in early childhood education.